webonnx/wonnx/README.md

 ## GPU selection

-You may set the following environment variables to influence GPU selection by WGPU:
+Except when running in WebAssembly, you may set the following environment variables to influence GPU selection by WGPU:

 * `WGPU_ADAPTER_NAME` with a substring of the name of the adapter you want to use (e.g. `1080` will match `NVIDIA GeForce 1080ti`).
 * `WGPU_BACKEND` with a comma separated list of the backends you want to use (`vulkan`, `metal`, `dx12`, `dx11`, or `gl`).